mahesh-panchal/NBIS_project_template/docs/HowToWork.md

 * How to use the Template repository
 * Making a test data set
 * Adding a new Nextflow process
+* How to use containers with a process
 * Troubleshooting a Nextflow process
 * How to clean temporary files